print logo

 Preparing for the Hearing

-Preparing for the hearing ahead of time is very important.
+It is important to prepare for the hearing ahead of time.
 Plan to bring all relevant information to form the basis of the six findings described in the variance information packet.
 Also, bring copies of current permits, contact information for companies helping to achieve compliance, dates compliant equipment can be installed, and plans for reducing emissions in the interim.
 The Hearing Board needs ten copies of any documents presented.

 Petitioners may represent themselves or be represented by an attorney.
 It's important to know what rules have been violated, the level of excess emissions, and to have a plan as to how and when compliance will be reached.
 It is helpful to bring along any technical experts who are assisting to resolve the issue.